I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-sesetsecuritydescriptorinfoex.md

 <p>For more information about access control and ACE inheritance, see the Security section of the Microsoft Windows SDK documentation.</p>

-<p>If the <i>AutoInheritFlags</i> parameter is zero, the effect of calling <b>SeSetSecurityDescriptorInfoEx</b> is the same as that of calling <b>SeSetSecurityDescriptorInfo</b>.</p>

-<p>If <i>AutoInheritFlags</i> specifies the SEF_DACL_AUTO_INHERIT bit, <b>SeSetSecurityDescriptorInfoEx</b> applies the following rules to the DACL to create the new security descriptor from the current descriptor:</p>

-<p>If the SE_DACL_PROTECTED flag is not set in the control bits of the either the current security descriptor or the input <i>SecurityDescriptor</i>, <b>SeSetSecurityDescriptorInfoEx</b> constructs the output security descriptor from the inherited ACEs of the current security descriptor and noninherited ACEs of <i>SecurityDescriptor</i>.
-That is, it is impossible to change an inherited ACE by changing the ACL on an object.
-This behavior preserves the inherited ACEs as they were inherited from the parent container. </p>

-<p>If SE_DACL_PROTECTED is set in the input <i>SecurityDescriptor</i>, the current security descriptor is ignored.
-The output security descriptor is built as a copy of the input <i>SecurityDescriptor</i> with any INHERITED_ACE bits turned off. </p>

-<p>Ideally an ACL editor should turn off the INHERITED_ACE bits indicating to its caller that the ACEs inherited from the object's parent are now being explicitly set on the object. </p>

-<p>If SE_DACL_PROTECTED is set in the current security descriptor and not in the <i>SecurityDescriptor</i>, the current security descriptor is ignored.
-The output security descriptor is built as a copy of the <i>SecurityDescriptor</i>.
-It is the caller's responsibility to ensure that the correct ACEs have the INHERITED_ACE bit turned on. </p>

-<p>If <i>AutoInheritFlags</i> specifies the SEF_SACL_AUTO_INHERIT bit, <b>SeSetSecurityDescriptorInfoEx</b> applies similar rules to the new SACL.</p>

-<p>For more information about access control and ACE inheritance, see the Security section of the Microsoft Windows SDK documentation.</p>

 ## -requirements
 <table>
 <tr>